FlowFuse/node-red-dashboard/docs/en/contributing/widgets/third-party.md

 State refers to any properties of your widget that have changed in runtime, and would differ from that set in the Node-RED editor.

-For example, the `ui-dropdown` can have it's `options` overriden with a `msg.options` message sent to the node.
+For example, the `ui-dropdown` can have its `options` overriden with a `msg.options` message sent to the node.
 This updates `options` would be stored against the node in the state store.

 #### Client-Side Data Store